PowerShell/PowerShell-RFC/1-Draft/RFC####-Improve-generation-of-argument-string-for-executables.md

 ### Batch files

 Sadly, one of the few exceptions to those typical parsing rules is `cmd.exe`.
 Because of this, one cannot reliably call batch files with arbitrary arguments.
 (This is no problem of PowerShell, it's a cmd design problem.)
 Some arguments are impossible -- an uneven number of double quotes can only be sent in the last argument.
 To my knowledge there is no clean way to deal with this, therefore I think using the typical escaping rules is still the way to go.
-In many cases this is the correct way, as many batch files simply redirect their arguments to other executable and in those cases [these rules](https://msdn.microsoft.com/en-us/library/17w5ykft.aspx) apply.
+In many cases this is the correct way, as many batch files simply redirect their arguments to other executables and in those cases [these rules](https://msdn.microsoft.com/en-us/library/17w5ykft.aspx) apply.

+**Edit:**
+Optionally a special rule for batch files could be added: `"` in arguments of batch files won't be escaped according to the rules described in [Specification->Quoting](#quoting) -- instead, each literal `"` will be replaced by `""`.
+Many batch files seem to expect this and this way arguments won't be split into multiple `%1`,`%2`,... variables.
+**End edit**

 ### Considerations outside of the scope of this RFC

-Maybe on Linux `--%` and `--=` can be deprecated, as they don't make much sense on Linux -- the CommandLine always needs to be escaped according to [these rules](https://msdn.microsoft.com/en-us/library/17w5ykft.aspx) (see paragraph "Linux").
+Maybe on Linux `--%` and `--=` can be deprecated, as they don't make much sense on Linux -- the CommandLine always needs to be escaped according to [these rules](https://msdn.microsoft.com/en-us/library/17w5ykft.aspx) (see paragraph "[Linux](#linux)").

-As the main purpose of `--%` was (as far as I know) not the possibility to influence the CommandLine directly, but instead a way to disable many special characters in a PowerShell command.
+The main purpose of `--%` was (as far as I know) not the possibility to influence the CommandLine directly, but instead a way to disable many special characters in a PowerShell command.
 In the future one could possibly add a `--$` token that disables all special characters except quotes and `$` -- a proper option that does what `--%` was originally meant for.